 If agencies comply with OMB’s memo and leave out performance data in their budget documents, the Biden administration could still request this information from agencies, but the time spent pulling this data late in the process would likely cause some delays.

 “It really increases the uncertainty and hassle factor for career staff as they’re trying to put together these budget documents.
-And so, I think it does no favors either to the career staff or to the incoming administration,” Moynihan said.
+I think it does no favors either to the career staff or to the incoming administration,” Moynihan said.

 “This lack of interest in the vast bulk of GPRA-generated performance data is not new; it has persisted throughout recent presidential administrations led by both major parties,” Vought wrote.
 “To be clear, OMB believes every administration should publicly identify its highest priorities, apply meaningful metrics to measure their attainment, and make that information publicly available.”